Banana Slugs Mating

 Temperature

-• Soil's surface features a constant range of 55–65°F (13–18°C) by means of a height gradient and custom Substrate Cooler, while the enclosure's lid is ambient (~72°F or ~22°C in my case).
+• Substrate's surface features a constant range of 55–65°F (13–18°C) by means of a height gradient and custom substrate cooler, while the enclosure's lid is ambient (~72°F or ~22°C in my case).

 Hydration